zhanghai/MaterialEditText/README.md

 # MaterialProgressBar

-Material Design `EditText` with a delightful linear ripple in background.
+Material Design `EditText` with a delightful linear ripple in background, compatible with Android 4.0+.

 ## Preview